MDAnalysis/distopia/docs/index.rst

 We currently support x86 linux and mac-os machines, and the Clang and GCC family of compilers.
-Windows and MSVC support along with explicitly vectorised ARM code is on the TODO list. x86 SIMD widths up to AVX2 are supported.
-AVX512 and related extension support is more complicated due to a heterogenous featureset and is also on the TODO list.
+Windows and MSVC support along with explicitly vectorised ARM code is on the TODO list. x86_64 SIMD widths up to AVX512 are supported.

 **Participating:**